bonitasoft-ps/template-project/README.md

 ### 3. Connectors
 > Connectors should be reusable, modular, and follow standardized error handling patterns to ensure system stability and flexibility.

+1. Error handling by capturing errors and displaying them in the log.
+2. Making sure to close connections in finally.
+3. Try not to return complex objects that depend on libraries (json object, "invoice", ... the library must be added in the connector and in the process); do not return BDM objects.
+Return externally readable objects, for example a Map object.
+4. Do not have too many dependencies; try to encapsulate the logic.
+5. Connectors that are developed outside the Studio with unit tests.
+6. Catch errors; if it fails, you should know why it failed (try catch, logs, etc).
+7. Use parameters via the expression editor to define the input data to the connector.

 ### 4. UI Designer
 > The UI should be user-friendly, accessible, and consistent with design guidelines to improve the user experience and accessibility.

+1. Define correct number of REST API Extensions, do not call more than once to the same service (by fragments or by widgets).
+Limiting the number of API calls.
+2. Reuse code by implementing or using custom widgets.
+3. Include in the constraints via Widget, via JS, and/or via contract.
+4. External API to retrieve information at the top of the page, and you want to refresh information, use interpolation.
+5. Define one or more controller classes (ctrl), all business logic.
+6. Use js functions to process data, open modals, etc. (a kind of library).
+7. Use widgets do not use angular js services (it is easier to migrate widgets using only javascript).
+8. Widgets should not make rest calls, depending on whether the team is technical or not, but it is better to externalise the calls from outside, from the pages or forms.
+   On a page or form in its page or form information section, the APIs that are used on that page or form are indicated.
+If calls are made from widgets, they never appear, and permissions must be managed manually.
+   If fragments are used, calls should generally be made from fragments.
+9. It is recommended to make widgets that are dumb and the fragments (for reuse) or, failing that, the page or form that implements the logic.
+10. Define the look and feel using responsive functionality, different sizes, ...
+11. Define different variables:
+   - Java script variable called "log": show with the console.log variables or possible warnings or errors.
+Help for the developer
+   - Url parameter called "debug": if true, a text area will be shown where variables are shown with the content, to help the development {{ variable | json }}.
+   - Temp variable: with different nested variables
+   - Java script variable called "functions": with the functions you want to use.
+12. Use fragments to improve maintainability and reusability

 ### 5. Rest APIs Extension
 > Ensure APIs are versioned, secure, and well-documented.
 Best practices include using proper HTTP methods, status codes, and request validation.

+1. It is recommended to use it to retrieve information for display.
+2. Any action should be done through a process.
+If an action is taken, do it against Bonita, not to the outside world.
+3. All expensive queries should be done from the Rest API Extension (server), instead of from the browser.
+4. You have read access to the WDB; all other actions should be performed from the processes.
+5. You can access other databases, but be sure to close connections.
+6. You can access other REST APIs and other Web Services (WS), but only for reading or querying.
+7. It is important to carry out a good management and definition of permissions and organisation.

 ### 6. BDM (Business Data Model)
 > Maintain a clear and scalable data model with proper relationships, data integrity, and documentation for ease of use and future expansion.

+### 6. BDM Queries and Access
+> Best practices for querying and accessing the BDM effectively to ensure performance and data integrity.

+1. What to do when a query is needed to obtain information from two or more BDM tables?
+Can queries be made with JPQL on several objects?
+No. It is recommended to develop a Rest API Extension that executes the query directly.
+2. Specify unique elements.
+3. Specify indexes according to the queries performed (predefined and custom queries do not create indexes automatically).
+It is important not to generate indexes just for the sake of generating them.
+Review the queries used and generate indexes only for the queries used.
+4. Define the necessary queries with the necessary fields, no more.
+5. Define accesses correctly.
+6. Lazy instead of eager (Use Lazy whenever possible, except in cases of special needs).
+7. Use a naming convention for BDM Objects (i.e. XXXObject, where XXX is the project trigram and object the name of the BDM object (the DB table).)
+8. A modification of the BDM should never be made outside the process because it could not be used within the process.

 ### 7. General
 > General best practices include writing maintainable code, following coding standards, and ensuring proper testing and code review processes.